Cadillac's XT5 luxury SUV is neither as sporty to drive as its German competitors nor as pampering as a Lexus RX.

 Both are linked to a nine-speed automatic.

-With the V6, the XT5 feels lethargic in everyday driving, despite posting decent outright acceleration in our tests; the four-cylinder turbo feels more energetic.
+With the V6, the XT5 feels lethargic in everyday driving, despite posting decent outright acceleration in our tests; the four-cylinder turbo feels more energetic, in spite of its lower horsepower rating.

 The XT5 handles soundly, and the ride is firm yet absorbent.

-Comfortable front seats, good fit and finish, and a quiet cabin lend the XT5 a luxurious aura.
+Comfortable front seats, excellent fit and finish, and a quiet cabin lend the XT5 a luxurious aura.

 FCW and AEB with pedestrian detection are standard; BSW and RCTW are standard on all but the base model.